 If you need counseling from an expert in customs issues, contact us to request a list of South African customs brokers.
 Please be advised that the listing of a firm does not imply endorsement by the U.S. Department of Commerce or any other agency of the U.S. Government.

-You will find information about safety regulations and standards in Chapter 5 of the South Africa Country Commercial Guide (CCG), Trade Regulations and Standards.
+You will find information about safety regulations and standards in the South African Country Commercial Guide (CCG), Trade Regulations and Standards.

 If you would like to identify the standards applicable to your specific product, please contact us.